aureliotobias/dust/README.md

     * In **Line 52** the Users must define tthe health outcome in their dataset and in **Lines 55-58** the Users must define the exposure lags of interest for their analysis.
     * In **Line 70 the USers can change the parameters and variables for the adjustmend of the base line time-series regression model adjusted for time-trend and temperature.

-* The file **isee2019.dust** includes de code to replicate step-by-step the examples in the slides.
+* The file **isee2019dust.R** includes de code to replicate step-by-step the examples in the slides.

 ---

 #### Epidemiology_2020

 Includes the files used for manuscript submited to **Epidemiology** (currently under review).

+* The file **epidemiology2020dust.R** includes de code to replicate step-by-step the examples in the manuscript.